MicahMartin/sitemap_examiner/README.md

 So the actual implementation took me about 3 days?
 (Still working on optimizing) With unlimited time, I'd probably do these things:

+1. **Security Measures**: implement security features.
+The API has no validation & we're trusting user input with no sanitization which is a recipe for disaster.
+Pretty sure the cache can be poisioned with trivial get requests at the moment

+2. **Automated Testing**: Implement unit and integration tests, integrate with CI/CD service like circleCI

-1. **Optimize Scraping**: refine the HTML scraping process for better accuracy and performance, handling edge cases and fragile HTML selectors.
-We might be able to get better performance if we read the html chunk by chunk like I described earlier
+3. **Optimize Scraping**: refine the HTML scraping process for better accuracy and performance, handling edge cases and fragile HTML selectors.
+We might be able to get better performance if we read the html chunk by chunk

+4. **Database Sharding**: Develop sharding strategy on the OpenSearch index to distribute data storage and retrieval.
+Opensearch plays well with amazon

+5. **Containerization**: Run service inside docker container

-2. **Enhance UI/UX**: Invest in a more polished and responsive user interface.
+6. **Enhance UI/UX**: Invest in a more polished and responsive user interface.
 Implement more animations & transitions, better feedback during loading and errors, etc. UI/UX definitely isn't my strong suit, so I know this project is lacking in this area.

-3. **Security Measures**: Implement security features.
-The API has no validation & we're trusting user input with no sanitization which is a recipe for disaster.

-4. **Automated Testing**: Implement unit and integration tests, integrate with CI/CD  service like circleCI

-5. **Database Sharding**: Develop sharding strategy on the OpenSearch index to distribute data storage and retrieval load.
-Opensearch plays well with amazon, so we could use AWS for distributed processing

 7. **Logging and Monitoring**: Implement some logging with log4js

-8. **Containerization**: Run service inside docker container

 ## Code Critique
 Here are a couple things I can say about my code

+- **Tests**: I didnt get to implement unit tests!
+The tests I currently have are more integration / end to end tests than unit tests.
+If I had more time to figure out how to mock my data I would be able to write actual unit tests
+- **Arbitrary Sharding / Replica Count**: My understanding of sharding & replication isn't strong enough for me to decide how many shards / replicas of elastic search I need.
+- **Styling / Client**: Instead of importing sass I used `!important` in the css to override bootstrap styles which is an anti pattern.
+The UI could look a lot better!
-- **Error Handling**: Implement more error handling with better error messages
+- **Error Handling & Logging**: Implement more error handling with better error messages and persistent logging
-- **Logging**: Implement persistent logging!
 - **Comments and Documentation**: More comments & documentation.
 Add diagrams for the system flow & relationships.
 - **Separation of Concerns**: We could probably seperate concerns more in the express api
-- **Tests**: Implement unit & integration tests!